-December: All grantees will be required to report on the number of ECE-funded children currently enrolled in the program.
-The information will be used to determine if unfilled slots should be reallocated to programs with the capacity to serve more children, in order to assure all available slots are used.
+Fall: All grantees report on the number of ECE-funded children currently enrolled in the program.
+The information will determine if unfilled slots should be reallocated to programs with the capacity to serve more children, to assure all available slots are used.
 It is expected that all slots are filled no later than Dec.
 1.

-April: All grantees will be required to complete a survey that includes information on the program's sliding fee tuition and fee scale, health and developmental screenings completed, and referrals made as a result of the screenings.
+Spring: All grantees must to complete a survey that includes information on the program's sliding fee tuition and fee scale, health and developmental screenings completed, and referrals made because of the screenings.
 The department reserves the right to receive reporting more frequently as requested.